 PO1 Develop an understanding of the theoretical foundations and the limits of computing.
 PO2 Apply existing models, techniques, algorithms, data structures, etc. for efficiently solving problems.
 PO3 Design, develop and evaluate new computer based systems for novel applications which meet the desired needs of industry and society.
 PO4 Develop understanding and insight of advanced computing techniques and use of advanced tools.
-PO5 Explore ideas and undertake original research at the cutting edge of computer science and its related areas.
 PO6 Function effectively as an individual or as a part of a multi-disciplinary team to accomplish defined goals.

-PO10 Continue to learn independently and engage in life-long learning.
+11 0 0 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2 PSO3

-CO1 3 2 1 1 1 1 1 2 3 1
+CO1 2 3 1 2 2 3 2 3

-CO2 2 3 1 1 1 1 2 2 3 1
+CO2 3 3 1 2 2 3 2 3

-CO3 2 2 3 3 1 1 2 2 3 2
+CO3 3 3 2 3 2 3 2 3

-CO4 1 2 2 2 2 1 2 2 3 1
+CO4 2 3 2 2 2 3 2 3

-CO5 2 2 2 2 2 1 2 2 3 1
+CO5 2 3 2 2 2 3 2 3

-IOT Enterprise Networks Lab Type Coc Code IoT Enterprise Networks I ab L-T-P Credits Marks PE 18MS2L17 0-0-2 1 PE 18MS2 18MS2L17 0-0-2 1 100
+Туре Code High Performance Computing Lab L-T-P Credits Marks PE 18MS2L18 0-0-2 1 100

-- Objectives The objective of this course is to give the students hands on practice on latest microcontrollers & IoT Kits with application development and implement real world project ideas with various devices connected.
-Pre-Requisites Knowledge of computer networks, sensor networks, microprocessor and microcontrollers, and proficiency in programming are required.
+Objectives The objectives of this course are to enable the students to build & model applications to simulate real programs running on modern processors using set of tools that model a virtual computer system, and design & analyze advanced techniques to enhance computing performance.
+Pre-Requisites Knowledge of advanced computer architecture, Linux, C/C++ programming languages are required.
 Teaching Scheme Regular laboratory experiments executed by the students under supervision of the teacher.
-Experiments shall comprise of hardware assembly and programming assignments.
+Experiments shall comprise of programming assignments.